mit-history/cfrp-hack/tools.md

 2. Import [this collection of API requests](https://www.getpostman.com/collections/75eb47f4dd961830b5b9) into Postman.
 3. Experiment with the requests in the collection

+Once Postman is installed, you can also use this button to import the collection of sample requests.
 <div class="postman-run-button" data-postman-action="collection/import" data-postman-var-1="75eb47f4dd961830b5b9"></div>
 <script type="text/javascript">
   (function (p,o,s,t,m,a,n) {